-However, students who have prepared for these complexities have an unusual opportunity to undertake medical research as an undergraduate student.
-A hybrid approach is to join a Rice lab that works closely with TMC faculty.
+A hybrid approach that has been successful in the past is to join a Rice lab that works closely with TMC faculty.
 Please see the CHEM 391/491 Course Instructor if you would like leads in these directions.

 Are there paid research opportunities?